org-cloudbees-dragan/traditional-ha/README.md

 * [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/)
 * ping (not mandatory, but used in the `up.sh` script to test name resolution)
 * ssh-keygen
+* optional: openssl (to create a self signed certificate)
 * A Web browser

 # Quick Start